Josephinism: Serfs, lords, and forced serf labour

-For many centuries, the majority of the population of Central Europe had lived as serfs, labouring under feudal obligations to Lords.
+For many centuries, the majority of the population of Central Europe had lived as serfs, labouring under feudal obligations to the landed nobility.
 On November 1, 1781, Joseph issued two Patents pertaining to Bohemia, which changed the serf–lord relationship there by abolishing the use of fines and corporal punishment imposed upon serfs, and abolishing lords' control over serfs' marriage, freedom of movement, and choice of occupation.
 The patents also allowed peasants to purchase hereditary ownership of the land that they worked.
 The nobility were hesitant to support Joseph's edicts, however, and they were inconsistently applied.

 Throughout his reign, Joseph's ultimate goal was one shared originally with his mother regarding policy toward the serfs.
 Robin Okey, in The Habsburg Monarchy, describes it as the replacement of the forced serf labor system by the division of landed estates (including the demesne) among rent-paying tenants".
 In 1783, Joseph's advisor Franz Anton von Raab was instructed to extend this system to all lands owned directly by the Habsburg crown in Bohemia and Moravia.